diverso-lab/uvlhub-docs/docs/installation/installation_with_vagrant.md

 vagrant up
 ```

+{: .highlight }
+If everything worked correctly, you should see the deployed version of {% include uvlhub.html %} in development at `http://localhost:5000`

 ### Provision the VM

 If you need to run the provisioning scripts again (`*.yml`) (e.g., after making changes to them), use the following command: